Helen Behan

 Helen Behan is an Irish actress.
 Her most notable roles include This Is England '88 and The Virtues.
 Behan was named as one of Screen International's Stars of Tomorrow 2020.

-Early life and career
+Early life and education

-Behan is from Laytown, County Meath, Ireland.
+Helen Behan grew up Laytown, County Meath, Ireland.

 During her student days in college, Behan attended part-time acting courses at the Gaiety Theatre, Dublin.

 Career

 After a chance meeting in a pub, Shane Meadows invited Behan to audition for a part in the film This Is England '88, where she landed the role of Evelyn, nurse and later friend to Lol Jenkins (Vicky McClure).
 In 2019, Behan played the role of Anna, sister of Joseph (Stephen Graham) in The Virtues for which she received a nomination as Best supporting actress at the 2020 BAFTA TV awards.

 Behan was named as one of Screen International's Stars of Tomorrow 2020, which showcases talent within the TV & film industry of Great Britain and Ireland.

 In 2020, Behan starred in the Cathy Brady directed Irish drama thriller film Wildfire alongside Danika McGuigan and Nora-Jane Noone.
 In 2021, she took on a main role of police psychologist Tory Snow, in the Swedish supernatural psychological thriller series The Box, co-starring Anna Friel and Peter Stormare.

 in 2022, Behan played the role of Abigail Ross in the ITV miniseries Holding, a four part adaptation of Graham Norton's bestselling novel.
 In 2023, Behan portrayed Monica Nolan in the Dublin sleuth film Barber alongside the protagonist played by Aidan Gillen.